Gravity from entropy: Abstract

 \section{Abstract}

 Gravity is derived from an entropic action coupling matter fields with geometry.
-The fundamental idea is to relate the metric of Lorentzian spacetime to a density matrix.
-The matter fields curve spacetime, defining a metric induced by the matter fields.
-The entropic action is the quantum relative entropy between the metric of spacetime and the metric induced by the matter fields.
-The modified Einstein equations obtained reduce to the Einstein equations in the regime of low coupling.
-To simplify the theory, exclusively scalar matter fields are considered.
-This theoretical framework can be extended in different directions, for instance by including fermionic matter fields and gauge fields.
-A canonical quantization of this field theory could bring new insights into quantum gravity.
+The fundamental idea is to relate the metric of Lorentzian spacetime {to a quantum operator, playing the role of an {\em renormalizable effective density matrix} }and to describe the matter fields topologically, according to a Dirac-K\"ahler formalism, as the direct sum of a zero-form, a one-form and a two-form.
+While the geometry of spacetime is defined by its metric, the matter fields can be used to define an alternative metric, the metric induced by the matter fields, which geometrically describes the interplay between spacetime and matter.
+The proposed entropic action is the quantum relative entropy between the metric of spacetime and the metric induced by the matter fields.
+The modified Einstein equations obtained from this action reduce to the Einstein equations with zero cosmological constant in the regime of low coupling.
+By introducing the {\em G-field}, which acts as a set of Lagrangian multipliers, the proposed entropic action reduces to a dressed Einstein-Hilbert action with an emergent small and positive cosmological constant only dependent on the G-field.
+The obtained equations of modified gravity remain second order in the metric and in the G-field.
+A canonical quantization of this field theory could bring new insights into quantum gravity while further research might clarify the role that the G-field could have for dark matter.